Vincit/objection.js/doc/1.x/migration.md

 ## Bluebird and lodash have been removed

-Before, all async objection operations returned a bluebird promise.
-Now the bluebird dependency has been dropped an the native `Promise` is used instead.
+Before, all async operations returned a bluebird promise.
+Now the bluebird dependency has been dropped and the native `Promise` is used instead.
 This also means that all bluebird-specific methods

 - `map`
 - `reduce`